natalieagus/50005/index.md

 layout: default
 title: Home
 nav_order: 1
-description: We can write it for you, but we can't read it for you
+description: We can explain it to you, but we can't understand it for you.
 permalink: /
 ---